ankitb7/image-rotator-app/README.md

 ## Algorithm

-The approach used to rotate the image is applying a 3 shear translation matrix to rotate image co-ordinates.
+The approach used to rotate the image is applying a 3 shear transformation matrix to rotate image co-ordinates.

 Following are the steps followed in the algorithm: